-When it comes to feeding puppies that are over 6 weeks of age, they do not need any type of milk supplement.
+When it comes to feeding puppies that are over 5 weeks of age, they do not need any type of milk supplement.
 Not even puppy formulas.
+Those are for pups that have not been weaned yet.

-If you are wondering what to feed them, they need to be fed a dry puppy food, and not adult dog food.
+If you are wondering what to feed them, they need to be fed a dry puppy kibble, and not adult dog food.

-Puppy food gives them all of the proper nutrients that they need to grow and thrive which they will not get in adult brands.
+Puppy food gives them all of the proper nutrients that they need to grow and thrive which they will not get in adult brands, as their needs are different.

 Canned foods are not healthy for their teeth and gums and will not allow them to fully develop their mouth and facial muscles.
 They need that hard crunch!